department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA-research-findings.md

 ### Overall

 **1. Users preferred whatever prototype they saw first.
 As far as completing tasks efficiently - there was no clear 'winner'.
 Users were easily able to complete tasks/find information in both versions.** 7 out of 8 users preferred the prototype that they interacted with first.
+All users expressed that it was easy to complete tasks.
+There was some confusion about the information architecture - users didn't know what information was the most 'important' on the page.

 **2. Users do not expect to see *all* their information on an overview page - they want to see any time-sensitive information or action items and all other details can live on a separate page.**.
 All users understood that this was just an overview page and said it would be okay if more information lived on a separate page.